ThatOwl/Python-YTRipper/README.md

 A small, opinionated YouTube downloader toolkit built around pytubefix and ffmpeg.
 Designed for private use, easy extension, and experimentation — provides a programmatic API, a simple CLI, and a foundation for a future GUI or threaded downloader.

+## Disclaimer

+- heavily supported by copilot as learning objectives are architecture, unit-testing, API-integration and error handling.
+(Not primarily coding or efficiency)
+- not all copied/inspired code sections are referenced yet

 ---

 ## Features